Ogun demolishes distressed school building after student’s death

 “Any building, at all, posing threats to life and property within the state will be pulled down because we cannot compromise citizens’ welfare and wellbeing in the name of managing sub-standard structures and with a view to ensuring better physical planning environment for sustainable development and averting needless loss of lives and properties,” he quoted the governor as directing.

-Further justifying the government decision, the statement disclosed that “all identified highly distressed structures, particularly public buildings like schools, hospitals, maternity or health centres will be tested for their structural integrity to be determined and where they fail the integrity test, such buildings will be pulled down and reconstructed”, the statement concluded.
+Further justifying the government decision, the statement said that “all identified highly distressed structures, particularly public buildings like schools, hospitals, maternity or health centers will be tested for their structural integrity to be determined and where they fail the integrity test, such buildings will be pulled down and reconstructed,” the statement concluded.